willnguyen1312/zoom-image/packages/docs/src/api/createZoomImageWheel.md

   // Partial or full initial state
   // useful for storing previous zoomed state and re-initialize it on load initialState?: Partial<ZoomImageWheelState>

+  // Predicate function to determine if zoom should be triggered on a single touch action shouldZoomOnSingleTouch?: () => boolean
 }

 function createZoomImageWheel(